mailbox171/fctfoke-v04/readme.md

 Click Create WAF Policy.
 In the Create WAF Policy dialog box, enter the fields as follows:

 Policy Name                              fctfoke Policy

 Primary Domain                       fctkoke.com

 Additional Domains                 blank

 Origin Name                             fctfoke Load Balancer

-URI             EXTERNALIP
+URI                                              EXTERNALIP // of Ingress LB service

-Look in the policy web page, at the top, for a message like
+Look in the policy OCI Console web page, at the top, for a message like

     *Visit your DNS provider and add your CNAME fctfoke-com.o.waas.oci.oraclecloud.net to your domain's DNS configuration.
 Learn More*

-Make note of the CNAME
+Make note of the CNAME  (example "fctfoke-com.o.waas.oci.oraclecloud.net")

-Identify a (there may be several) network IP address for the CNAME.
+Identify one (there may be several) network IP address for the CNAME.

 nslookup CNAME

-Example
+Example:

 nslookup  fctfoke-com.o.waas.oci.oraclecloud.net

 Server:  fritz.box

 Address:  192.168.178.1

 Non-authoritative answer: